trailofbits/elaborate/README.md

 ## Clippy

-This repository provides a [Clippy configuration] (`clippy.toml`) file to identify functions that could be replaced with wrapped ones.
-To use the file, clone this repository and run Clippy with the following command:
+This repository provides a `disallowed_methods` function to identify functions that could be replaced with wrapped ones.
+The function returns a `Command` configured to run Clippy's [`disallowed_methods`] lint with a [Clippy configuration] (`clippy.toml`) from this repository.

+If you would prefer to do this manually, you can run Clippy with the following command:

 ```sh
 CLIPPY_CONF_DIR=path-to-elaborate-repo/clippy_conf cargo clippy